eth-educators/eth-docker-docs/website/docs/About/Overview.md

 > The original naming conventions were "eth1" for the execution client, and "beacon"
 > for the consensus client.
 You will still encounter these names in several places,
 > particularly in the logs of the consensus client.
-> Ethereum PoS (Proof-of-Stake) is also called Ethereum 2.0, but uses the same ETH token.
+> Ethereum PoS (Proof-of-Stake) was also called Ethereum 2.0 at one point, but uses the same ETH token.

 When setting up an Ethereum staking full node, you'll:

 - Configure and run an execution client and sync it with the Görli testnet or main net
-- Alternatively, choose an external provider of Ethereum chain data
-- Configure and run an Ethereum consensus client and sync it with an Ethereum PoS (Proof-of-Stake) testnet or main net
+- Configure and run an Ethereum consensus client and sync it with the Görli testnet or main net
 - Generate validator keys, one per 32 Eth you wish to stake.
 This can and often is done outside of the machine used to run the node, for security reasons.
 - Import validator keys into the validator client, each validator key activates one validator